Zynga hopes to ward off rivals with games barrage

 "Zynga wants to let the world know they have a pipeline of games.
 The fact they are doing the press event and have never done one before is a harbinger of things to come," said Sterne Agee analyst Arvind Bhatia.
 "It's good these Zynga games are different, so players don't get a burn-out factor."

-The company, which rose to prominence with "Mafia Wars" and "Farmville", filed for an initial public offering of up to $1 billion (641 million pounds) in July.
+The company, which rose to prominence with "Mafia Wars" and "Farmville", filed for an initial public offering of up to $1 billion in July.
 But rough market conditions spurred by the weak economy have forced it to delay its debut, according to media reports.

 Now, rivals ranging from the Walt Disney Co to Electronic Arts are making strides in social gaming, or casual games on the Internet that involve playing with a group of friends.